Note: This unit version has not been officially published yet and is subject to change!

 |Site(s) for this Unit:||

-The following topics are covered.
-Introduction to error control coding, Linear algebra, Linear block codes, Cyclic codes, BCH codes, Reed-Solomon codes, Applications of block codes in communications, Convolutional codes, Viterbi algorithm, Applications of convolutional codes in communications, Soft decision decoding of block and convolutional codes, Trellis coded modulation, Turbo codes and LDPC codes.
+The following topics are covered: Introduction to error control coding, Linear algebra, Linear block codes, Cyclic codes, BCH codes, Reed-Solomon codes, Applications of block codes in communications, Convolutional codes, Viterbi algorithm, Applications of convolutional codes in communications, Soft decision decoding of block and convolutional codes, LDPC codes, Turbo codes, MIMO and rateless codes.

 |Assumed Knowledge:||Fundamental mathematics including probability theory and linear algebra.
 Basic knowledge on digital communications.
 Basic MATLAB programming skills is desired.|